Deep Joint Source-Channel Coding for Semantic Communications: An Adaptive DeepJSCC Architecture

-In Fig.~\ref{Fig:c8_awgn_cifar10}, we present the peak signal-to-noise ratio (PSNR) performance achieved by DeepJSCC after being trained on a portion of the CIFAR-10 dataset over an additive white Gaussian noise (AWGN) channel with a codeword of length $k=256$.
+In Fig.~\ref{Fig:c8_awgn_cifar10}, we present the peak signal-to-noise ratio (PSNR) performance achieved by DeepJSCC after being trained on a portion of the CIFAR-10 dataset, transmitted over an additive white Gaussian noise (AWGN) channel with a channel bandwidth of $k=256$ symbols.
 Inputs are colored images of size $32 \times 32$, which corresponds to a bandwidth ratio of $\rho = 256/(3 \times 32 \times 32)= 1/12$.
 Each of the curves in the figure, denoted by `classical DeepJSCC', corresponds to an encoder/decoder pair proposed in \cite{kurka2020deepjscc} trained on a different channel signal-to-noise ratio (SNR), $\mathrm{SNR}_{\mathrm{train}}$, and tested over a range of channel conditions, $\mathrm{SNR}_{\mathrm{test}} \in [0, 20]~\mathrm{dB}$.
-We can clearly observe the graceful degradation behaviour in the figure.
-The performance of DeepJSCC gracefully degrades as the test SNR drops below the training SNR, and it slowly improves when it gets better.
+We can clearly observe that the performance of DeepJSCC gracefully degrades as the test SNR drops below the training SNR, and it slowly improves when it gets better.
+This is in contrast with the `cliff edge' behaviour of the separation based schemes in the figure, where the performance sharply falls when the channel quality falls below the SNR threshold required to reliably decode the channel code.
+The separation based schemes in the figure employ BPG codec for compression and polar codes with QAM modulation for transmission.
+We refer the readers to \cite{bourtsoulatze2019deep} for a comparison of these two approaches in terms of the computational complexity.

-We also observe from Fig.~\ref{Fig:c8_awgn_cifar10} that the best performance at each $\mathrm{SNR}_{\mathrm{test}}$ value is achieved by training the network at the same SNR.
-However, this would imply that the transmitter and receiver need to train and store separate DNN parameters for every possible channel condition, which would make DeepJSCC impractical.
+We also observe from Fig.~\ref{Fig:c8_awgn_cifar10} that the best performance at each $\mathrm{SNR}_{\mathrm{test}}$ value is achieved by training the encoder/decoder networks at the same SNR.
+However, this would imply storing separate DNN parameters for every possible channel condition, which would make DeepJSCC impractical.
 An alternative approach would be to train a single encoder/decoder pair to be used over a range of channel conditions.
-It is shown in \cite{bourtsoulatze2019deep} that this blind approach can still achieve a reasonable performance, particularly when communicating over a time-varying channel when channel state information (CSI) is not available, but it falls short of the performance that can be achieved when CSI is available.
+We see in Fig.~\ref{Fig:c8_awgn_cifar10} that DeepJSCC trained over the whole range of channel SNRs can achieve reasonable performance, and shows the applicability of DeepJSCC when communicating over a time-varying channel when channel state information (CSI) is not available, but it falls short of the performance that can be achieved when CSI is known.